andrew-levy/swiftui-react-native/docs/docs/03-API/09-experiemental.md

 ## What is it?

 You can do a lot with the components and modifier props provided by this library, but SwiftUI has a few superpowers that cannot be easily implemented in JSX.
 This is where the experimental API comes in.
 It allows you to tap into the full power of SwiftUI modifiers.
-Shout out to [swiftui-react](https://github.com/tarngerine/swiftui-react/tree/main) and [Mark Lawlor] (https://x.com/mark__lawlor/status/1755721514643832854?s=20) for the inspiration for this api.
+Shout out to the awesome repo [swiftui-react](https://github.com/tarngerine/swiftui-react/tree/main) and Mark Lawlor's [post](https://x.com/mark__lawlor/status/1755721514643832854?s=20) for the inspiration for this api.

 ## Why might you need this?